mbta/otp-deploy/README.md

 ## Debugging

 If you need to use a debugger, you can run OTP through IntelliJ.
+These steps must be run from a cloned `OpenTripPlanner` repo, _not_ the `otp-deploy` deploy repo, though you can point the build and run steps to use the config files in `otp-deploy`.
+The config here assumes that the two repos exist alongside each other in the same directory.

+Remember to double check the commit that the `OpenTripPlanner` repo is on, depending on what you're testing, you might need it to match or be different from the version set in `.envrc.global`.

 1. Start by adding a new debug configuration, go to `Edit Configurations` and create a new [Application template, following the IntelliJ